Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

 |u| ◌ֻ &nbsp;kubuts | וּ◌ &nbsp;shuruk|  |  |

 \* Compare וֹ (waw with holam) and וֺ (waw with holam haser).

+Because of hataf (composite sheva) vowels are often used, there are alternative ways based on dead key ".", i.e. same for dagesh

+- "." followed by a results in ◌ֲ &nbsp;hataf patah
+- "." followed by A (Shift+a) results in ◌ֳ &nbsp;hataf kamats
+- "." followed by e results in | ◌ֱ &nbsp;hataf segol

 ### Sheva